railslove/rcvr-app/README.md

 npm run dev -- -p 3333
 ```

-If you want to change environment variables locally, you can duplicate `.env` to `.env.local` and change them in your local file.
+If you want to change environment variables locally, for example the API URL, you can duplicate `.env` to `.env.local` and change the variables in your local copy.
 Read more about environment variables [here](https://nextjs.org/docs/basic-features/environment-variables).

 ## License